Category Archives: Irfan Khan

 Puzzle (2018)

-Appearances can be deceiving…both in people and in the arts.
+puzzle movie posterAppearances can be deceiving, both in people and in the arts.
 Longtime producer and first-time director Marc Turtletaub crafts together a soft, tender story of a middle-aged woman (Kelly Macdonald – Anna Karenina, No Country for Old Men) searching for an identity she didn’t even know she was searching for in the understated, well-executed Puzzle.
-It’s a movie that, despite its premise and, specifically, its non-descript trailer, gives life to a well-narrated tone that explores each of its five lead characters in a way that you would never think that competitive puzzle building could.
-I, specifically, only really saw this movie because I was trying to break my own record for the number of movies I saw in one year.
-As I approached triple digits, there weren’t many remaining that really caught my eye as something I needed to see.
-However, the 83% critic/78% audience score for Puzzle was enough for me to give the movie a try, and I needed only to see the first 15 minutes or so to know that this was a movie that I would also be reviewing.
+It’s a movie that, despite its premise and, specifically, its non-descript trailer, gives life to a well-narrated tone that explores each of its five lead characters in a way you would never think that competitive puzzle-building could.
+I only saw this movie because I was trying to break my record for the number of films I saw in one year.
+As I approached triple digits, few remained that caught my eye as something I needed to see.
+However, the 83% critic/78% audience score for Puzzle was enough for me to try the movie, and I needed only to see the first 15 minutes or so to know that this was a movie I would also be reviewing.

 Continue reading Puzzle (2018)